Our School App Stay connected on the go...

 Religion and belief

-We are committed to advancing equality for those who are lesbian, gay, bisexual, transgender and/or intersex (LGBTI).
+We are committed to advancing equality for those who are lesbian, gay, bisexual, transgender and/or intersex (LGBTQ).
 As part of our PSHE program there is work on diversity, planned with colleagues from across Islington.

 Children from low income families